-- Definition what do we mean when we say [Audience name] - Examples of roles Fully recognising there's no catch-all, some of the specific roles that could be included under each target audience will be included.
+- Definition What do the project's partners mean when they say [Audience name]? - Examples of roles Fully recognising there's no catch-all, some of the specific roles that could be included under each target audience will be included.
 This is not meant as an exhaustive list, merely as additional support for partners. - Audience needs What does this audience need so they are able to support making the urban transition irresistible in cities? - Specific Re-Value messages What specific messages should / can be used when communicating and disseminating to this target audience? - Key Re-Value outcomes and activities A preliminary list of what specific channels and activities from Re-Value might be of extra value to this audience?
 The list is separated into M1-15 and M16-48.
-The specific channels and activities are expanded upon in section 7 and 8 and will be updated in the next version of this plan due in Month 15 (March 2024) - Most relevant EU Initiatives A list of the already established European initiatives this target audience especially belongs to. - Specific partners with key expertise Partners that could be especially well suited for reaching the target audience.
+The specific channels and activities are expanded upon in section 7 and 8 and have been expanded upon in this update to the plan. - Most relevant EU Initiatives A list of the already established European initiatives this target audience especially belongs to. - Specific partners with key expertise Partners that could be especially well suited for reaching the target audience.